Jacob1Tm/Jacob-bot/README.md

 # remember that v2 is still in development and lots or features are not implemented or unfinished
 English version of readme soon (i think)

+# Readme for now is outdated use pnpm :)

 ### Wymagania
 [Node 16.11.0+](https://nodejs.org/en/ "Node 16")\
 NPM (jest on wbudowany w node)\